 I attended a national conference last month whose members were speakers.
 Many were well established speakers—a majority was new to the industry, gobbling up information that would hopefully turn them into a star on the platform.
 Having a book helps.
 Within the Exhibit Hall, several booths proclaimed that they were publishers … they would publish your book for a small fee.
 What they were, vanity presses—nothing more, nothing less.
 The predators of the print world … and they were signing up people … their next victims, left and right.

+Are you protected?
 Are there Red Flags that can help you spot the vanity press in sheep’s clothing?
-Sure, start with:

 #2: We list your book on Amazon.com.
 Think big freakin’ deal here.
 Anyone can list on Amazon—set aside 30 minutes, fill out the form and you are listed.
 Should you be listed on Amazon?
 Yes indeed.
 You can do it … anyone can do it.
 Vanity presses shot in the arm was Amazon—otherwise, their books never got any type of national/international presence for their authors.